seanken/FivePrime/PeakCallingPipeline/README.md

 1) downsampled.bam: The downsampled Bam
 2) paraclu.bed: The final filtered bed
 3) paraclu.ctss: The file of all ctss (the start sites of all reads in downsampled.bed, used for peak calling)
-4) - 6) paraclu.raw.bed  paraclu.temp  rlp_processed.txt: Intermediate files
+4) to 6) paraclu.raw.bed  paraclu.temp  rlp_processed.txt: Intermediate files